jjmchew/jjmchew.github.io/JS/01-initialNotes.md

     - keywords (e.g., 'new', 'function', 'let', 'const', etc.)
     - comments
     - etc.
+- generally there are 2 types of values: [^20]
+  - "reference-type" value - objects (e.g., arrays, other non-primitives)
+  - "primitives" - primitive values ("BBUNNSS")

 - JS objects: [^9]
   - `let newObj = Object.create(protoObj)` : creates a new object (`newObj`) using `protoObj` as the prototype